tngu0398/Assignment-1/README.md

 7. Changed title and date of r markdown file.

 8. Conflict resolved - Description of readme file between main and Version1.1 was different

+9. Updated graph and adjusted reported as per project requirements